Solutions to the Philippine Rice Problem

 This is a continuation of the article “The Current Philippine Rice Situation“.

-The solution to the Philippine rice problem is a combination of several ideas, the top three of which are discussed below.
+The solution to the Philippine rice problem is a combination of several ideas, the top four of which are discussed below.
 If the Philippines will be able to successfully implement the three proposals, nothing less than a sustained supply can be expected.
 Let us start with the immediate solutions.

 Countertrade.
 If ever the Philippine government needs to import rice, it should avoid the speculator infested futures market.
 Instead, it should go for government to government transactions and go further by using countertrade.
 For instance, mangoes, bananas and finished articles of clothing may be sent as payment in exchange for rice.
 Countertrade has successfully been used by the Philippines to procure armored personnel carriers and many other items in the past.
-It will spare the government from high international commodity prices while promoting local products.
+Countertrade will spare the government from high international commodity prices while promoting local products.

 Related Article: Government may lose up to P22B in rice subsidies